coldbox-modules/cbox-cbt/readme.md

 The ColdBox Templating Engine is fully featured and adheres to the Twig syntax and Pebble Extensions.
 Please follow the templating language documentation here: http://www.mitchellbosecke.com/pebble/documentation

+## Sponsorship

+This project was sponsored by **IDG Media Services** as one of our ColdBox Sponsors.
+So thank you so much for your patronage and continued support: https://www.idg.de

 ## LICENSE
 Apache License, Version 2.0.